ONLYOFFICE/onlyoffice-wordpress/readme.txt

 = 2.0.0 =
 * multisite support
 * stub for onlyoffice-wordpress-block that displays error information if the document server is not accessible or the file is not found
-* settings for onlyoffice block (width, height, align, show open in onlyoffice bytton)
+* settings for onlyoffice block (width, height, align, show open in onlyoffice button)
 * button copy link to editor, in the table with files
 * ability to insert a link to the editor on the page
 * access for an anonymous user, open the document for viewing in the editor if the document is attached to a public post